Held0fTheWelt/UGE/README.md

 - **build:** Contains the latest buildconfiguration of the project.

 ## CorePlugins
-- **feature-common-user:** Common user interface and functionality.
+- **feature-common-user:** Provides gameplay code and blueprint wrappers for online and platform operations.